Here’s a look at the life of Supreme Court Justice Brett Kavanaugh.

-Children: Elizabeth and Margaret
+Children: Liza and Margaret

 Education: Yale College, B.A., 1987, graduated cum laude; Yale Law School, J.D., 1990

-on separation of powers and on the Supreme Court at Harvard Law School.
+Regularly taught courses on separation of powers and on the Supreme Court at Harvard Law School.

 1990-1991 - Law clerk to Judge Walter Stapleton of the US Court of Appeals for the Third Circuit.